Physical Activity, Exercise and HIV

 Muscle-strengthening activities can be simple, too.
 All it takes is your body and a floor -- for sit-ups, push-ups, or deep-knee bends.
 If you want to lift weights, try cans of food, jugs of water, or a spare brick.
 There are many ways to be safely physically active without spending a lot of money or going special places.

 There are many ways in which physical activity can improve your health -- it can build and maintain muscle, increase your endurance, and strengthen your heart.
 In addition, there are many benefits of exercise that are especially helpful for people living with HIV (HIV+).
 Being physically active and having an exercise routine can:

-There is also a connection between muscle mass and immunity.
+There is also a connection between muscle mass and immune function.
 People who exercise often have higher CD4 counts and fewer side effects from HIV and HIV drugs.

 Because powerful new HIV drugs are allowing many HIV+ people to live long, full lives, many of the medical problems facing people living with HIV now have more to do with diseases of aging than HIV-related illnesses.
 Being physically active is important in preventing aging-related health issues.
 In addition to the benefits listed above, there is strong evidence to suggest that being physically active lowers your risk for:

 According to the DHHS, there are two types of physical activity that adults need each week to improve their health -- aerobic and muscle-strengthening activities.

 Aerobic (Cardiovascular, "Cardio") Activity